 “Enabling Legislation” – the statute that created the District, H.B.
 4345 of the 85th Texas Legislature, in 2017, subsequently amended and now codified at Special District Local Laws Code Chapter 8871.

 “Exempt (Use) Well” – a well whose use and characteristics conform to those under Rule 3.1(B).
-Exempt Wells do not require a permit for production or use of groundwater within the District.
-Production of groundwater from exempt wells may not be regulated, permitted, or metered.
+Exempt Wells do not require a permit for production or use of groundwater within the District but they do need to be registered.
+Production of groundwater from exempt wells may not be regulated, permitted, or required to be metered.

-“Existing Well” – a well in the District that was drilled or last modified on or before October 1, 2020, or is a prospective well that was under an executed drilling contract as of September 1, 2020, and spudded no later than December 31, 2020, and that is registered with the District.
+“Existing Well” – a well in the District that was drilled or last modified on or before October 1, 2020, or is a prospective well that the Board concurs was under an executed drilling contract or its equivalent as of September 1, 2020, and spudded no later than December 31, 2020, and that is registered with the District.
 Note that this term is not necessarily synonymous with a “Previously Installed Well”.

 “Fees” – charges imposed by the District pursuant to Texas Water Code Chapter 36 or the District’s Enabling Legislation, codified at Special District Local Laws Code Chapter 8871.